Wuzhou Guangxi, China Travel Guide

 Rely heavily on Baidu Maps navigation or Amap for planning routes and checking schedules.

-Always have small change (¥1 or ¥2) or ensure WeChat Pay/Alipay is ready.
+Always carry small change (¥1 or ¥2) or ensure WeChat Pay/Alipay is ready.

 Buses get crowded during rush hours (7-9 AM, 5-7 PM).
 Go outside these times for more space.

-Pay attention to your route on the map app; announcements are typically in Chinese.
+Pay attention to your route on the map app; announcements are typically in The chinese language.

 Taxis and ride-sharing apps have convenient and relatively affordable options for getting around Wuzhou, especially for direct routes or when carrying luggage.